opencog/atomspace/opencog/sheaf/README.md

 in linguistics, where one has lists of words, and the associated counts: these form a vector.

-In the more general case, a tensor of order K is a linear sum of spiders or puzzle-pieces with K legs/connectors on them.
+In the more general case, a tensor of degree K is a linear sum of spiders or puzzle-pieces with K legs/connectors on them.
 A tensor is a "stalk" with a number attached to each "etale" or section.
 Tensors can be contracted together to form other tensors simply by connecting some of